NiklasMWeber/ComputingSystemicRiskMeasures/README.md

 These scripts will also create log files for each run in the "Experiments" directory.

 The "ExperimentInner/Outer(Benchmark).py" files are structured as follows:
-- in the config file you can indicate the parameters of the experiment like datasets, NN models, epochs, leraning rates, seeds, batch size.
-Be careful: all possible combinations of parameters will be run.
+- in the config file you can indicate the parameters of the experiment (e.g., datasets, NN models, epochs, learning rates, seeds, batch size).
+Be careful: all possible combinations of parameters will run.
 - If you want to add single experiments without running all combinations you can add them to the "manual_exp_configs".
 - You can specify the risk measure by manipulating the "risc_func" method.
 - There is the option to parallelize the runs of the parameter combinations.